 Faith's Naked Series use all-solid timbers and produce a warm and woody lush tone.
 The quality Fishman fitted pickup means the Naken is ideal for live and studio work.
-And thanks to it's stripped down finish, those looking to own a Faith but can't afford the price tag of the stunning sounding Blood Moon Venus will be over-the-moon (sorry!) with the Naked.

 The Naked Venus is one of those guitars that sounds way more than expensive than it is.
 The tone, volume and sustain on this guitar are striking with perfect action to boot.
 Go and try one of these Faith acoustics, you won't be dissapointed.

 Disclosure: YourGuitarBrain reviews are honest, independent advice you can trust.
 Some links in this post are 'affiliate links.'
 This means if you click on the link and purchase the item, we may receive a small commission (at no extra cost to you) that helps us keep the site going .
 We only recommend products we believe you will find value from.
 Thank You.